GeoscienceAustralia/ga_sar_workflow/insar/docs/Metadata.md

-`PyGamma` stacks have a few metadata files which contain information on the stack itself, as well as some of it's products.
+`ga_sar_workflow` stacks have a few metadata files which contain information on the stack itself, as well as some of it's products.
 These files ultimately provide enough information (when combined with the stack's .proc settings) to reproduce the whole stack from scratch.

 At a high level, the two sets of metadata files in the stack are:
  * The stack metadata, named `metadata.json` in the output directory of the stack itself.